jlheflin/NWChemEx-BashInstallScript/README.md

 python3.12 -c "import tensorwrapper"
 ```

-If you encounter no errors, you have successfully sourced the `setup-env.sh` file and are ready to start using
+If you encounter no errors, you have successfully sourced the `setup_env.sh` file and are ready to start using
 NWChemEx!